John-Weymark/John-Weymark.github.io/_pages/research.md

 <br>
 74. John A. Weymark, “Conundrums for Nonconsequentialists,” <i>Social Choice and Welfare</i>, 2017, Vol. 48, No. 2, February, pp. 269–294. <a class="hover" href="https://link.springer.com/article/10.1007/s00355-016-1021-9" target="_blank"> Link to the published version. </a>
 <br>
-75. Craig Brett and John A.Weymark, “Reducing the Dimensionality of a Selfishly Optimal Nonlinear Income Tax Problem,” <i>Economic Theory Bulletin</i>, 2018, Vol. 6, No. 2, October, pp. 157–169. <a class="hover" href="https://link.springer.com/article/10.1007/s40505-017-0131-6" target="_blank"> Link to the published version. </a>
+75. Craig Brett and John A. Weymark, “Reducing the Dimensionality of a Selfishly Optimal Nonlinear Income Tax Problem,” <i>Economic Theory Bulletin</i>, 2018, Vol. 6, No. 2, October, pp. 157–169. <a class="hover" href="https://link.springer.com/article/10.1007/s40505-017-0131-6" target="_blank"> Link to the published version. </a>
 <br>
 76. Thomas Choate, John A. Weymark, and Alan E. Wiseman, “Partisan Strength and Legislative Bargaining,” <i>Journal of Theoretical Politics</i>, 2019, Vol. 31, No. 1, January, pp. 6–45. <a class="hover" href="https://journals.sagepub.com/doi/full/10.1177/0951629818809416" target="_blank"> Link to the published version. </a> <a class="hover" href="https://journals.sagepub.com/doi/suppl/10.1177/0951629818809416" target="_blank"> Supplementary material. </a>
 <br>